 This is an exciting time of life!
 As you begin to look toward high school graduation and beyond, you will have many decisions to make.
-Following is a planning guide to assist you as you move through your middle and high school years.
+The following is a planning guide to assist you as you move through your middle and high school years.
 Be sure to pray carefully and consult your parents about each decision you make along the way.
 We’re here for you too!
 Let us know what questions or needs you have!

 Miss Laura Freeman, Academic Advisor